the-full-stack/website/docs/course/2022/cohort.md

 # Synchronous Cohort Option

-We're organizing the synchronous cohort for the 2022 course via Discord.
+We organized the synchronous cohort for the 2022 course via Discord.

 ## It's project time!
 How do I access my free GPUs?